 But a single word is more manageable.
 It seems within my grasp; a quick encouragement that I can whisper under my breath when I’m floundering.

 So I’ve had a think and the word I have chosen is:

 As a perfectionist, I heap a lot of unnecessary pressure on myself.
-I am very driven and always have a long list of things to work on, which can be a good thing, but it can also make me feel permanently inadequate.
+I am very driven and always have a long list of things to work on.
+This can be a good thing, but it can also make me feel permanently inadequate.

-“Be” is a call to live in the moment, to be content, to stop worrying.
-It tells me to take things as they come and deal with what is happening now rather than worrying about the future.
-To “be” is to be mindful of the present and to gently bob up and down on the waves of life rather than fighting against the tide or racing the waves.
+“Be” is a call to live in the moment.
+I need to learn to be content and stop worrying.
+It tells me to deal with what is happening now rather than angsting about the future.

 Over to you

-What do you think of my one-word resolution?
-Is there a word on the list that you could work with for 2018?
+What do you think of my intentional words idea?
+Is there a word on the list that you could work with this year?
 Are you the sort of person to make New Years Resolutions or do you think they’re a waste of time?
 Please let me know in the comments section below.